genesiscommunitysuccess/docs/docs/02_database/09_api-reference/02_dependency-injection.md

 ```

 ## @Inject
 This is used to annotate a field or constructor to indicate to Genesis that it should inject an object of matching type during the dependency injection stage.
-These types can be provided with the aforementioned **@Module** and **@ProviderOf** annotations.
-You should use the [Java](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html#:~:text=Injectable%20constructors%20are%20annotated%20with,most%20one%20constructor%20per%20class.&text=%40Inject%20is%20optional%20for%20public,injectors%20to%20invoke%20default%20constructors.) **@Inject** annotation for best practice.
+These types can be provided with the aforementioned `@Module` and `@ProviderOf` annotations.
+You should use the [Java](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html#:~:text=Injectable%20constructors%20are%20annotated%20with,most%20one%20constructor%20per%20class.&text=%40Inject%20is%20optional%20for%20public,injectors%20to%20invoke%20default%20constructors.) `@Inject` annotation for best practice.

 ## @Named

-This annotation is used to provide Genesis system definition properties as part of the dependency injection mechanism, and should be used alongside @Inject.
+This annotation is used to provide Genesis system definition properties as part of the dependency injection mechanism, and should be used alongside `@Inject`.

 ## @PostConstruct